letisiapangataa/letisiapangataa.github.io/_posts/2020-12-23-latest-updates.md

 I don't often have avenues to express myself technically in an honest and insightful way.

-To provide an "Official Technical Portfolio" would provide great insight not only for myself but for others to tap into technical observations that I've made or have gathered an interest for.
+This public technical document would provide great insight not only for myself, but for others to tap into technical observations I've made or have gathered an interest for.